Salmon River Watershed Management Plan

 Case Summary

-The Salmon River Watershed Management Plan partnership started out as a vibrant and committed group of stakeholders with a desire to produce an effective management plan to protect and conserve one of the last few remaining watersheds in the Greater Vancouver Regional District that is still able to support productive fish stocks.
+The Salmon River Watershed Management Partnership (SRWMP) started out as a vibrant and committed group of stakeholders with a desire to produce an effective management plan to protect and conserve one of the last few remaining watersheds in the Greater Vancouver Regional District that is still able to support productive fish stocks.
 The partnership process suffered from a lack of sustained vision and commitment by some of the major stakeholders, a lack of community engagement and a final product that lacked depth and on-the-ground implementation.
 This was the result of competing and contrasting agendas, a lack of cohesive vision agreed across the partnership, and eventually a lack of consensus that created a toothless plan with no focus or authority behind it.
 The root cause of these problems was the poor governance involved in the creation and management of the partnership.
 It had no decision-making framework, the agencies involved never gave it any authority, and the various stakeholders had a lack of trust in each other and in the involvement of citizens in the process.
-This lack of integration of citizen and government groups on the round table contributed to the poor engagement with the public during the decision making process.
+This lack of integration of citizen and government groups on the round table contributed to the poor engagement with the public during the decision-making process.

 Sustainable development Characteristics